metiftikci/AngelORM/README.md

 ## Roadmap

-- Allow Enumerable.Contains method in where expression to generate query like '[Column] IN (1,2,3,4)'.
 - Implement data annotations to define table and column names.
 - Add CreateTable<T>, CreateTableIfNotExists<T> and MigrateTable<T> methods to Engine.
 - Validate model fetaure from data annotations on Insert and Update.